jaken525/Beetle-Crazy-Cup-obj2inf/README.md

 The repository was used for objparser: https://github.com/stefangordon/ObjParser

 # Instruction
+The number of polygons must be no more than 2000.
+You won't be able to load the resulting model with a large number of polygons into the game!

+The UV scan must be reflected vertically.

+The approximate dimensions and directions of the model can be taken from the original model "1_CARRO.obj".

 1. Drag the model file to the program folder.
 2. Open "objparser.exe".
+3. Enter the number of the texture that will replace the original one.